lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

     control the temperature of the molecules with a Nosé-Hoover thermostat and the pressure of the system with a Nosé-Hoover barostat :cite:`nose1984unified, hoover1985canonical, martyna1994constant`,
-    by adding the following line to *input.lammps*:
+    by adding the following line into *input.lammps*:

 ..  code-block:: lammps